ronan-d/ronan-d.github.io/the-state-monad-intuitively.rst

        }
    }

-You can call this function like so:
+You can call this function like this:

 .. code-block:: rust